AgentePanela/OIRF.Engine/Docs/Content/Resources.md

 The asset manager supports hot-reloading textures from disk during development.
 When a texture file changes, the atlas is updated automatically without restarting the game.

 This is enabled by default in debug builds.

+---

+## Shaders

+Custom shaders are compiled from `Resources/Shaders/*.fx` by a separate build-time tool.
+See [Shaders](Shaders.md) for setup and the automatic lighting support built into it.